by256/catmifs/README.rst

 CATMIFS
 ====

 Parallelized **Exact** Mutual Information-based Feature Selection for **Categorical** Features.
-This module works only for categorical features and targets, but as a result, scales to datasets of millions of features.
+This module works only for categorical features and targets, but as a result, scales to datasets of millions of instances and thousands of features.

 Related blog post here_